oleander/ballou-sms-gateway/Readme.md

 ### Options

-The list below is a set of methods that can be chained, like above. **Order doens't matter.**
+The list below is a set of methods that can be chained, like above. **Order doesn't matter.**

 - **id** (String) (CR) (Optimal) A unique ID for the text message.
 Used for statics.
 Default is a [UUID string](http://en.wikipedia.org/wiki/Universally_unique_identifier).
 - **username** (String) (UN) Ballou username.